brianLeeson/422-Project1/README.md

 # 422-Project1
 This is the first group project for CIS 422 Software Methodologies course.
-In order of branching, the project authors are:
+The project authors are:
 1. Brian Leeson
 2. Jamie Zimmerman
-3.
+3. Amie Corso

 Description:
 This project attempts to solve the problem of sorting student into groups for the 422 course